ibm-cloud-docs/devsecops/devsecops-next-gen-pipelines.md

 {: shortdesc}

-## Problems with current versions of pipeline specifications
+## Problems with v9 and v10 versions of pipeline specifications
 {: #devsecops-nextgen-problems}

-Currently there are two supported versions of pipelines viz `v9` and `v10`

 `v9` uses sequential execution of all the tasks inside the pipeline run.
-This is resulting in extremely long execution times for the pipeline runs
+This results in extremely long execution times for the pipeline runs
 `v10` was introduced to run pipeline tasks concurrently to reduce overall pipeline runtime.
+See [Improving compliance pipeline performance in DevSecOps](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-conc)

-Pipelines use a persistent volume for the data during the pipeline run. this data includes user application source and scan results etc. This usage of persistent volume created multiple problems.
+Pipelines rely on a persistent volume to store data during execution.
+This includes user application source code, scan results, and related information.
+However, the use of persistent volumes has led to several issues.

-1. Concurrent access from multiple tasks resulted in data inconsistency
+1. Concurrent access by multiple tasks lead to data inconsistencies.
-1. Persistent volume can be attached one worker node at a time.
-If a task is scheduled on a diffent node where the persistent volume is not connected, that task waits till the persistent volume is freed.
-This resulting in sequetial execution of tasks
+1. A persistent volume can be attached to only one worker node at a time.
+If a task is scheduled on a different node where the persistent volume is not connected, it must wait until the volume is released.
+This limitation forces tasks to execute sequentially, impacting concurrent execution of tasks
-1. There is latency in accessing persistent volume.
-This is 3 times slower than the native disk access.
-This is also resulting in longer execution time for each individual task
+1. Accessing the persistent volume incurs significant latency, being three times slower than native disk access.
+This delay contributes to longer execution times for individual tasks.

 ## Solution

-To solve above mentioned problems need to stop using persistent volume in the pipeline.
-This will enable us to solve the data consistency, latency and wait times for the persistent volume resource
+To address the above issues, it is necessary to eliminate the use of persistent volumes in the pipeline.
+This approach will resolve problems related to data consistency, latency, and wait times for persistent volume resources.

-Created new version of pipelines `v11` by retructuring the stages as steps inside a task.
-This way similar stages can share the source code and other artifacts.
-Each task will have two mandatory steps `start` and `collect-evidence` that are controlled by devsecops where we enable sharing of data across stages.
-The restructed pipeline structures are listed in subsequent sections
+A new version of the pipeline, v11, was created by restructuring stages into steps within a task.
+This design allows similar stages to share source code and other artifacts seamlessly.
+Each task includes two mandatory steps, start and collect-evidence, managed by DevSecOps to facilitate data sharing across stages.

 For example ci pipeline is restructed into 6 tasks compared to 15 tasks in previous versions of the pipeline.

+The restructured pipeline details are outlined in the following sections.

 ## Enable nextgen pipeline
 {: #devsecops-nextgen-enable}